TiborsHub/ShaderDebugger/Doc/Design.md

 	The generalization of the above examples is this:
 	All possible unique paths through the shader code can be enumerated.
-	This can be done by adding a boolean variable for every binary branch and a execution instance counter for loops.
+	This can be done by adding a boolean variable for every binary branch and an execution instance counter for loops.
 In some cases there is a variable in the original shader which can be used (for instance the loop index variable).
 	These state variables should be at global scope.
 	If this proves to be problematic they could be defined in main() and passed on as extra variables.